electron-userland/spectron/README.md

 #### webContents

 The `browserWindow` property is an alias for `require('electron').remote.getCurrentWebContents()`.

-It provides you easy access to the [WebContents](http://electron.atom.io/docs/latest/api/web-contents/) for the current window and contains all the APIs.
+It provides you access to the [WebContents](http://electron.atom.io/docs/latest/api/web-contents/) for the current window and contains all the APIs.

-So if you wanted to check if the current window is loading you would do:
+So if you wanted to check if the current window is loading in your tests you would do:

 ```js
 app.webContents.isLoading().then(function (visible) {